trick77/dockerflix/README.md

 ## Post installation

-Now that we have setup a proxy, we need to make sure that only the **relevant** DNS queries get answered with the VPS' public IP address.
+Now that we have set up the proxy, we need to make sure only the **relevant** DNS queries get answered with the VPS' public IP address.
 Generate a Dnsmasq configuration using:
 `python ./gendns-conf.py -r <PUBLIC_IP_OF_YOUR_VPS_SERVER>`

 This configuration has to be used in your home router (if it runs Dnsmasq for DNS resolution) or a Linux-based computer like the Raspberry Pi.
 Obviously, all DNS requests originating at home have to be resolved/forwarded through Dnsmasq from now on.